tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 *   *modelType*: specify which MoveNet variant to load from the `poseDetection.movenet.modelType` enum list.

-*   *modelUrl* (optional): provide the tf.hub url to download the model. this is used only when the *modelType* is not provided.
+*   *modelUrl* (optional): An optional string that specifies custom url of the MoveNet model.
+This is useful for area/countries that don't have access to the model hosted on tf.hub and only when the *modelType* is not provided.

 The following code snippet demonstrates how to load the **MoveNet.SinglePose.Lightning** model: